Kassadin Build Guide by CasterMaster

 Cool-Down: 7/6/5 seconds

 Once you get this skill, your lane opponent should be real scared.
 You can pop out anytime and spell disaster to them in a quickly.
 They won't have time to react because your Null Sphere will keep them pinned down.
 Anyways, back on topic.
 This skill has a higher teleport range than Flash after its nerf.
-There are just so many ways you can use this skill that there's just no way I could describe them.
+There are a ton of different possibilities you can use this skill.
 Whether just for damage, juking, or escaping a dangerous situation, this skill will serve you happiness.
 90% of the time you get ganked, you'll escape, and 90% of your own ganks should be successful (unless it's Morgana).
-It's actually possible to leave this skill at 1 point, since putting extra points into it will increase its base damage by 10.
-Put these points instead in Force Pulse for extra nukes.
+It's a rewarding skill and also a suicidal one, so always be certain and safe with it.

 Skills Sequence and Combos

-This is how I run my Kassadin about 75% of the time.
+This is how I run my Kassadin about 99% of the time.
 Take Null Sphere at level 1 because there really isn't a better skill to take.
 I take Nether Blade at level 2 because let's face it.
-The only time you'd need to use Force Pulse at this early of the game is if your jungler is ganking for you (basically the 25%).
-If you arranged with your jungler and is going to gank mid really early, then take Force Pulse at level 2 instead and Nether Blade at level 4.
+The only time you'd need to use Force Pulse at this early of the game is if your jungler is ganking for you right away.
+If you arranged a gank attempt with your jungler and is going to gank mid really early, then take Force Pulse at level 2 instead and Nether Blade at level 4.
 You really don't need any more points in Nether Blade because the main thing we use it for is to regain mana and to last hit some minions at your turret that you normally wouldn't be able to get, so after maxing out Null Sphere, you max Force Pulse.
 Once they're both maxed out, you should be really threatening to your enemy.
 Obviously take Riftwalk whenever possible.

 Now we're going to learn some combos you can pull off with Kassadin.
 Whether it be sick or just plain simple, they're usually the ones you'll use in a game.
 Well, why not I show you them?